 - Official transcripts from all colleges or universities attended must be submitted for admission consideration.

-- The cumulative GPA must be 2.0 or above.
+- The cumulative GPA from all previously attended college/universities must be 2.0 or above.

 - College course credits obtained within the last 10 years are not accepted automatically and will be at the discretion of the appropriate department.

 - Courses to be transferred must be equivalent to respective DSU courses.
 Credits are evaluated according the specific academic program the student is applying to.

 - Credit cannot be granted for correspondence courses.